wlsdzyzl/flemme/ReadME.md

 **Denoising Diffusion Probabilistic Model (conditional)**
 ![](./images/cddpm_cifar10.png)
 ## BibTeX
-If you find our project helpful, please cite:
+If you find our project helpful, please consider to cite the following works:

 ```
 @misc{zhang2024flemmeflexiblemodularlearning,
       title={Flemme: A Flexible and Modular Learning Platform for Medical Images},